Simulation-based Inference via Langevin Dynamics with Score Matching: Theoretical Results

 \section{Theoretical Results}

-In this section, we study the theoretical properties of our proposed methods in the i.i.d.\ setting.
-We begin by showing that the localization step enables rapid identification of a neighborhood around $\theta^\ast$.
-We then analyze how different components of score-matching training affect the convergence of the approximated posterior towards the true posterior $\pi_n(\theta \mid \Xn^\ast)$.
+In this section, we study the theoretical properties of our proposed methods in the i.i.d.\ setting and how the convergence of the approximated posterior to the true posterior is affected by different components of score-matching training.
 In particular, this analysis highlights why incorporating the curvature and mean-zero structures into the score-matching networks is essential for ensuring both the accuracy and stability of the posterior approximation.
+We also provide a theoretical analysis on how localization step enables rapid identification of a neighborhood around $\theta^\ast$ in \Cref{sec:rate_loc} and an analysis of the full data score matching alternative in \Cref{sec:version1}.